ksharnoff/cs338/project/README.md

 ## Future expansion
-1. Run it over UDP (If we get a high volume of keys, we don't care about reliability as much)
+1. Run it over UDP (If we get a high volume of keys, we care more about the reliability of the server than the messages)
-2. Add a hash to the in transit data to make sure all of it arrived
+2. Add a hash to the in transit data to make sure all of it arrived (AES encrypted is already hashed)
+3. Change the RSA encryption to be faster and more secure by using a real public-private key library (and maybe not RSA! maybe elliptic curve)
+4. Add protections to server against getting a connection hogged or sent invalid messages
+5. Change the structure of `client.py` and `keylogger.py` so that it is one TCP connection that is not reconnected (add message starting delimitation) but also that it rechecks the config file each time
+6. Add timer to client so that buffered data is sent (idea from grading comment from Jeff Ondich)
+7. Make it easier to setup & compile for different systems with less hardcoded files (idea from grading comment from Jeff Ondich)

 ## Major Sources of Code (smaller sources cited inline)

+* [pyinput keyboard input](https://pynput.readthedocs.io/en/latest/keyboard.html#monitoring-the-keyboard) used in `keylogger.py`
 * [AES code example from pycryptodome documentation](https://www.pycryptodome.org/src/examples#encrypt-data-with-aes) used in `encrypt.py`, `client.py`, `server.py`
 * [Basic TCP server/client conversation from Amy Csizmar Dalal CS331 Computer Networks](https://github.com/acdalal/cs331-gopher/blob/main/gopherClient.py) used in `server.py` and `client.py`

-## Note on November 14th to the grader

-I ran out of time to submit a video demo before the deadline.
-I found an occasional problem with the TCP byte stream to Kali (in `client.py`) that can be fixed with two lines of code -- it already always worked on localhost (the many files changed is recompiling the executables).

-I have added this extra commit, which is late, because I think the video would be helpful if the executable or server cannot run.
-I know that assignments turned in late get a zero, please grade the assignment based on what I had turned in last night and if the executable doesn't work you can watch the video.
-All of the design information and explanations in the video are not new and are already written in this README.

-Here is [my video demo](https://drive.google.com/file/d/1IUCyRxawrkA7u_DUdtRvgTyBm8htj6sK/view?usp=sharing) (any Carleton account can view).